Cecil Williamson: Early life

 Williamson was born in Paignton, Devon, England.
-His father was a senior officer in the Royal Navy and was posted abroad.
+His father was an officer in the Royal Navy and was posted abroad.
 He claimed he first encountered witchcraft in 1916, when, on a visit to North Bovey, also in Devon, to visit his uncle, a local vicar, he supposedly saw a woman being publicly beaten and accused of being a witch.
 Williamson claimed he tried to defend the woman, and in doing so befriended her.

 In 1921, whilst at the boarding school Malvern College, Williamson was bullied, but he claimed got help from a woman who lived on the school grounds, who was also a witch.
 She showed him how to cast a spell on the bully, who soon after broke his leg in a skiing accident and stopped bullying Cecil.

 During Summer holidays, Williamson often went to visit Dinard in France with his grandmother and her friend Mona Mackenzie.
 Mackenzie was a spirit medium, and she taught Williamson about divination.